 International Accounting Standard 19 Revised (IAS19R) requires the disclosure of the Council's share of Tayside Pension Fund's assets and liabilities, both current and future.
-The information disclosed in the accounts is provided to the Council by the Pension Fund's actuaries following the tri-annual valuation of the Fund.
-The position at 31 March 2023 indicates a net asset of £229.359 million compared to a net pension liability of £55.995 million on 31 March 2022 due to changes in the assumptions.
-This asset is based on a snapshot valuation at 31 March 2023 and is a result of prevailing market conditions at that date.
+The information disclosed in the accounts is provided to the Council by the Pension Fund's actuaries.
+The position at 31 March 2023 indicates a net liability of £20.917 million compared to a net pension liability of £55.995 million on 31 March 2022 due to changes in the assumptions.
+This liability is based on a snapshot valuation at 31 March 2023 and is a result of prevailing market conditions at that date.
 Triennial valuations of the Fund are carried out with the last valuation having taken place at 31 March 2020.
 Employer's contributions are currently 17% of pensionable pay.
 For more information see Note 18.